Birmingham Carers Hub Specialist Dementia Service

 As our face-to-face Carers Groups are still not possible, we are pleased to offer you our Zoom Carers Group!

-Held every Tuesday and Thursday from 11am until 12 noon, this ‘virtual meeting’ will give you the opportunity to speak to other carers in a similar situation to yourself, share experiences and listen.
+Virtual support groups are held every Tuesday and Thursday from 11am until 12 noon and on Tuesday evening at 6.30pm.
+These ‘virtual meetings’ will give you the opportunity to speak to other carers in a similar situation to yourself, share experiences and listen.
 Led by our experienced Dementia Group Co-ordinator, Barbara, the group will also be a place which will provide direction, information, emotional support and signposting to appropriate help, wherever you are on your caring journey.

 To join the meeting, you will need a phone, tablet, laptop or computer with access to Wi-Fi.
-If you are unfamiliar with Zoom, please don’t worry, Barbara will be able to support you with the joining process, just give her a call on 0121 553 6483.
-The full list of Caring for Carers Dementia Support Group dates can be found here.
+If you are unfamiliar with Zoom, please don’t worry, here is a step by step guide on how to set up Zoom and use Zoom to chat with other Carers either with the camera on or off.

 Caring for Carers Dementia Support Training